-WELCOME TO OUR LAB!
+WELCOME TO THE PARSONS LAB!

 Thanks to our collaborators and sponsors, students througout New York and the Tri-State area will have opportunities to undertake fieldwork nearby many of our 26 regional units.
 Students who are free to travel in the Summer 2013 will have an opportunity to apply for training at the Rocky Mountain Biological Laboratory.
 More adventurous students may wish to take advantage of our partnerships to train on Mainland Australia or Tasmania.
 Ask me how to apply for funding to partly, or completely, cover these costs.
 In some cases stipends are also available!